gonearewe/SevenZ4S/README.md

 # Introduction

-This a 7Z compression library for Scala, providing simple api to create, update and extract archives of different formats.
+This a 7Z compression library for Scala(v2.13), providing simple api to create, update and extract archives of different formats.

 This library offers compression and update abilities for 5 formats: